chains-project/maven-lockfile/README.md

 ```
 mvn io.github.chains-project:maven-lockfile:freeze
 ```
-This creates a new pom file with the default name `pom.lockfile.xml`.
-A custom name can be passed with the flag `pomLockfileName`.
-In the new pom file, every version of direct dependencies in the original pom will be replaced with the versions from the lockfile.
-Also, every transitive dependency is added to the pom inside the `dependencyManagement` section with the version and scope from the lockfile.
+This replaces every version in the pom with the version from the lockfile.
+Also, every transitive dependency is added to the pom with the version from the lockfile.
-If you invoke build afterward with the -f flag (`mvn -f pom.lockfile.xml`), the exact versions from the lockfile are used.
+If you invoke build afterward, the exact versions from the lockfile are used.

 ## Flags